fink-arthur/PT-KSSP/README.md

 ## How to launch

-1. Unzip the data file in src/gtfs/data
+1. Unzip the data files in src/gtfs/data

 2. You can use RoutingApplication to launch random queries on the current network or you can use BenchmarkingKsspApplication to launch the queries used for the benchmark in our paper.